theshobhitsingh/ConcurrentCacheProxy/README.md

 ## Key Functions

-handle_request(): Manages the client's request, checking the cache and forwarding the request if necessary. add_cache_element(): Adds a response to the cache. find(): Searches for a URL in the cache and updates its access time. remove_cache_element(): Removes the least recently used cache element when the cache exceeds its size limit.
+handle_request(): Manages the client's request, checking the cache and forwarding the request if necessary. <br>
+add_cache_element(): Adds a response to the cache. <br>
+find(): Searches for a URL in the cache and updates its access time. <br>
+remove_cache_element(): Removes the least recently used cache element when the cache exceeds its size limit. <br>

 ## Error Handling

 **The proxy server implements various HTTP status codes**:

-400 Bad Request: Invalid request format.
+400 Bad Request: Invalid request format. <br>
-403 Forbidden: Access denied to the requested resource.
+403 Forbidden: Access denied to the requested resource. <br>
-404 Not Found: The requested resource could not be found.
+404 Not Found: The requested resource could not be found. <br>
-500 Internal Server Error: Server encountered an unexpected condition.
+500 Internal Server Error: Server encountered an unexpected condition. <br>

 ## Cleanup
 To remove compiled files, use: